 with one Charles Smith as master or superintendent.
 The medium's immediate control is an Indian spirit, calling herself "Minnie."
-The active spirits of seance number one, were Miss Belle, Allice Belle, Pervis, and a young man by name, Charles McKenney.
-All things be-ing now ready, with the "lamp trimmed and burning," a voice, spoken in the cabinet, re-marked audibly and distinctly, "What you folks, em want me doem for you?"
-This was the voice of Minnie, the Indian wirst through the voice of Minnie, the Indian spirit, through the organism of the medium, and will account for the peculiar diction ending so frequently you to give us a good time or show to-night." when Minnie replied, "Me guess em medium gone dead.
-Me fool em to night," This was said in a jocular manner, Minnie being full of her pranks.
-After a few minutes conversation between Minnie and Mr. Hook of Terre Haute, a spirit form was seen to move before the aperture, with a beautiful bright appearance of countenance, said effulgence being produced, perhaps, by the aura emanating from the spirit's own brain.
-A few graceful movements before the aperture by Miss Belle (for she was now the actress), and the door was softly opened, when she (Belle) stepped out onto the rostrum in full developed form, from a beautiful crown of light brown flowing hair, to a pair of neatly formed feet clad in slippers and white stockings, having for her general costume, a fine white substantial fabric, well fitted to her person.
+The active spirits of seance number upe, were Miss Belle, Allice Belle, Pervis, and a young man by name, Charles McKenney.
+All things be ing now ready, with the 'lamp trimmed and burning," a voice, spoken in the cabinet, re-marked audibly and distinctly, "What you folks, em want me doem for you?"
+This was the voice of Minnie, the Indian spirit, through the organism of the medium, and will account for the peculiar diction ending so frequently with em.
+Mr. Hook responded, "We want you to give us a good time or show to-night," when Minnie replied, "Me guess em medium gone dead.
+Me fool em to-night."
+This was said in a jocular manner, Minnle being full of her pranks.
+After a few minutes conversa-tion between Minnie and Mr. Hook of Terre Haute, a spirit form was seen to move before the aperture, with a beautiful bright appearof countenance, said effulgence being produced, perhaps, by the aura emanating movements before the sperture by Miss Belle (for she was now the actress), and the door was softly opened, when she (Belle) stepped out onto the rostrum in full developed form, from a beautiful crown of light brown flow ing hair, to a pair of neatly formed feet clad in slippers and white stockings, having for her general costume, a fine white substantial fabric, well fitted to her person.
 Belle's manner of speech is that of a free and easy flow, toned with modest reserve, humor and sweet temper.
 In truth, she is an angel.
-She readiily announced that she was going to give a test, and asked, audibly and distinctly if any
+She readiily announced that she was going to give a test, and asked, audibly and distinctly, if apy one wished